 Do you feel a tightness in your chest — perhaps from a certain kind of stress?
 Does this tightness increase or decrease in specific situations or places, or with particular combinations of people?
 As this tightness builds and continues, do you ever have the thought, “I don’t want to feel this way anymore?”

 Are you experiencing odd “clumsiness” where you’re bumping into things, stubbing toes, or accidentally hurting yourself?
-What are the places and circumstances in which this happens?
-What might this be saying about the ways you’ve disassociated from your body, ignoring its messages?
+Have you awkwardly dropping objects, or inexplicably breaking items?
+If so, what are the places and circumstances in which these things are happening?
+What might they be saying about the ways you’ve disassociated from your body, ignoring its messages?
 Could your whole self be shouting out, “Hear me, please!?”

 All of these sensations happened to me for many years, and it was not until I quit drinking and started meditating regularly — plus talking to therapists and trusted loved ones — that I finally put the pieces together of what my body was trying to tell me.